Jerrysmd/Jerrysmd.github.io/content/posts/20191218_2019-summary-video/index.md

 ---
-title: "Memories of 2019" # Title of the blog post.
+title: "A Year in Moments: 2019 Video Blog" # Title of the blog post.
 date: 2019-12-18T10:01:12+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.